Anthony Nelson (musician)

-Anthony Nelson (born October 6, 1975) is an American gospel singer, songwriter, composer, record producer and lead for his band, Anthony Nelson & The Overcomers.
+Anthony Jerrod Nelson (born October 6, 1975) is an American gospel singer, songwriter, composer, record producer and lead for his band, Anthony Nelson & The Overcomers.
 He is best known for his Billboard No. 1 gospel hit, "Deeper".

 History

 Anthony Nelson was born an only child to the late Joe and Joyce Nelson on October 6, 1975.
 His exposure to gospel music came at a young age through his mother and grandmother who were both gospel vocalists.
 Nelson earned a Bachelor of Science from Southern University and A&M College and then a Masters of Science from Louisiana State University and find work as an environmental engineer.

 After his parents passing he found himself drifting from the church he attended regularly.
 During his grief, he focused on his relationship with God and started using music to foster this relationship eventually finding himself back in church with a newfound relationship to God.
 Nelson went on to become a Minister of Music and utilize music to heal and lead worship.

 Nelson wanted to share his music and the Lord's message with the world and formed the band "The Overcomers".
 Nelson and the Overcomers gained fame through listings on Billboard Top Ten Hits and a number one hit on Amazon's top 100 Christian Bestsellers.